ManhHoDinh/HomeLand/README.md

 * Complain & repair request: Enter a complaint comment and display a list of complaints.

-## 📋 Agency
-This area is designed for agency or company who want to sell their properties.
-Make a transaction to take turns and post some news.

 ## 🕵️ Admin
-Designed for admin, real estate broker and office manager too.
-Admin reviews every post and account information, after pass his review, the post will immediately post into the market.
+Designed for admin, admin is the owner of an apartment.
+Admin manage account information, equipment, contract, vehicle resident, building, floor, and apartment.
+And Admin will asign task to technicain.

+## 📋 Resident
+This area is designed for resident.
+Resident can buy a service, complant some issues.

+## 📋 Technicain
+Designed for technicain who will fix some issues, see report of tasks, and create a invoice to resident or admin.

 ## Illustrative Images:
 ![alt text](image-1.png)